-A. "Attending a job training or educational program" means [being physically present and] actively participating in a job training or educational program.
+A. "Attending a job training or educational program" means actively participating in a job training or educational program.

 B. "At-risk child care" means a program for families at-risk of child protective services involvement as determined by the department.